 Teton Glacier Turnout

-Signboard at Teton Glacier Turnout in Yellowstone National Park with snow-capped peaks, pines, and a hiker.
+Teton Glacier Turnout at Yellowstone National Park with snow-capped peaks behind a man beside an interpretive sign.

 +2 more